New York Songlines: Morton Street

 55: Art Moderne apartment building was home to playwright Charles Ludlam.
 Marlon Brando is also said to have lived here with his lover Wally Cox--best remembered today as the voice of Underdog.

-Corner (63 Bedford): Was Shopsin's General Store, longtime Village hangout said to be wary of strangers.
-Calvin Trillin wrote about it in The New Yorker, but declined to give its name or address out of fear of being barred.
+Corner (63 Bedford): Snack Taverna was Shopsin's General Store, longtime Village hangout said to be wary of strangers.
+Calvin Trillin wrote about it in The New Yorker, but initially declined to give its name or address out of fear of being barred.
 When it lost its lease, a film was made about owner/chef Kenny Shopsin called I Like Killing Flies.
-The restaurant moved down the street from here to the corner of Carmine.
+The restaurant moved down the street from here to the corner of Carmine, and eventually to Essex Market.

 S <=== BEDFORD STREET ===> N